-A Meeting of the Widecombe History Group was held at The Church House, Widecombe, on Wednesday 1st July 2009 at 7.30 p.m.
+A meeting of the Widecombe History Group was held at The Church House, Widecombe, on Wednesday 7th July 2010 at 7.30 p.m.

-Roger Claxton was in the Chairand 46 members attended.
-The Minutes of the June meeting were read and signed as correct.
+The Minutes of the June meeting was read and signed as correct.

 The meeting closed at 10.00 p.m.